-7 Performances in 7 Intimate Venues across the North East of Scotland:
+7 Performances were performed in 7 Intimate Venues across the North East of Scotland

 Pontius Pilate, Governor of Judea for 10 tumultuous years has returned to Rome, his career over.
 The man who judged Jesus is now under judgement himself.
 He has time to reflect on his decisions, the mistakes he made that led to conflict and loss of life, and time to reflect on the time he spent with Jesus.

 This is a brand new short play exploring the life of Pilate, the man who made the decision to send Jesus to the cross.
 Playing in seven intimate venues across the North East of Scotland, “Pilate: A Man of Mistakes and Missed Opportunities” is a new venture from the Aberdeen Passion project.

 It started like a beat, a pulse, a heartbeat, a drum, growing louder – something is happening.
 Children are running, people are joining, crowds are growing, the Messiah is coming.
 God has arrived and he has an announcement to make “I’m here to claim this city, I’m here to claim this country and I’m here to claim this world”